 - Not giving enough room for pedestrians getting into a parked car

-3. What are common causes of pedestrian knockdown accidents in California?
+3. What are other causes of pedestrian knockdown accidents in California?

 - Runners or joggers on the sidewalk